 These people adapt to change, push through challenges, develop relationships with a wide range of people, and rely on themselves.

 Here is why solo travel makes you more successful in business…

 Significant achievements unequivocally require a lot of hard work and dedication.
 They will sometimes require very long hours, especially in the beginning.
-You need energy to push through and stay motivated.
+You need the energy to push through and stay motivated.

 If there’s one thing that you need to travel solo, it’s stamina.
 Travel is exhausting, especially when you’re figuring out an itinerary all on your own.
-Bouncing around countries, time zones, and activities is like a multi-cultural marathon when it comes to building stamina.
+Bouncing around countries, time zones, and activities are like a multi-cultural marathon when it comes to building stamina.

 And although it will be exhausting at times, it will exhilarate and re-energize you.

 In his interviews and research of many successful people, Robert Greene found that an emotional rather than an intellectual quality connected all of them: love for their work.

 You will never be truly successful at something unless you are also passionate about it.
 Humans aren’t built like the energizer bunny; we don’t go and go without a vision we are striving toward (and a dash of optimism to keep us believing our hard work will pay off).

 When asked about the secrets to success, Oprah Winfrey once said, “Often we don’t even realize who we’re meant to be because we’re so busy trying to live out someone else’s ideas.
 But other people and their opinions hold no power in defining our destiny.”